sillevl/labict-citygame/project/project-requirements.md

 ## Git

 All code and progress should be managed using Git. [github.com](https://github.com) can be used to create repositories and organize collaboration.
+Teachers should have full access to the projects, and projects should be public.

 Note: Even failed experiments or code not used in the end result must be stored in git repositories.